Honorary Alderman

 Honorary Alderman Richard RomainHonorary Alderman Richard Romain

-In May 2014 he stood down as a Councillor and at a special meeting of the Council held on 12 June members voted unanimously to invest him with the title of Honorary Alderman, which he formally accepted at a special meeting of Council held on 24 July 2014.
+In May 2014 he stood down as a Councillor.
+On 12 June members voted unanimously to invest him with the title of Honorary Alderman.
+He formally accepted at a special meeting of Council held on 24 July 2014.